One of the most intriguing landmarks in Moscow is the remarkable mausoleum of one of the nation’s great leaders of the past.

 7. Keeping the corpse in mint condition isn’t an easy task

 Ever since the body was put on public display it has required special attention by a team of embalmers.
-In order to protect Lenin’s hands and face from displaying dark spots, they have worked on it with acetic acid and ethyl alcohol.
+To protect Lenin’s hands and face from displaying dark spots, they have worked on it with acetic acid and ethyl alcohol.

-Further maintenance was needed with hydrogen peroxide in order to restore the skin’s original color.
+Further maintenance was needed with hydrogen peroxide to restore the skin’s original color.
 A combination of quinine or phenol, strong disinfectants, are being used to remove damp spots.

 The result is pretty impressive as it appears that the man only passed away a few days ago, even though it’s about a century ago!